Santos-Dumont Demoiselle: No. 20

 The French pioneer aviator Roland Garros learned to fly in a Demoiselle at a flight school established by Clement Bayard, and later flew one at Belmont Park, New York in 1910.
 The June 1910 edition of Popular Mechanics published drawings of the Demoiselle and wrote "This machine is better than any other which has ever been built, for those who wish to reach results with the least possible expense and with a minimum of experimenting."
 American companies sold drawings and parts of Demoiselle for several years thereafter.

 Santos-Dumont was so enthusiastic about aviation that he released the drawings of Demoiselle for nothing, thinking that aviation would be the cause of a new prosperous era for mankind; 300 copies were built in Europe and the USA.

 An example of a Demoiselle with a Darracq engine is preserved in the Musée de l'Air et de l'Espace.
 A flyable replica was built by Personal Plane Services Ltd for the 1965 film Those Magnificent Men in Their Flying Machines and others have been built since then.
-Examples are on display at the Le Bourget Paris Air and Space Museum, The Brooklands Museum in Weybridge, Surrey, England, The Old Rhinebeck Aerodrome in Red Hook, New York and others.
+Examples are on display at the Le Bourget Paris Air and Space Museum (Musée de l’Air et de l’Espace), the Brooklands Museum in Weybridge, Surrey, England, the Old Rhinebeck Aerodrome in Red Hook, New York and others.

+Operational history

+Though only 50 official Santos-Dumont Demoiselles were built (and only 15 sold), The Demoiselles were the most affordable airplane by 1912, and Santos-Dumont made the plans freely available to the public, without compensation.
+Countless copies were made, throughout Europe and the United States, a major force stimulating the development of aviation as a sport.

+Widely flown, as were the many copies of them, the Demoiselles were used to achieve many early airplane firsts and records.
+In France, in 1907, Santos-Dumont made the first airplane flight between two cities (from Saint-Cyr to Buc), setting a record speed of 95 kph.
+On September 14, 1909, Santos-Dumont set a recognized speed record of 55 mph, to win a $200 prize.

+The Demoiselle's controls were oddly configured, the planes were rather fragile and unstable, and pilots reported that they were a handful to fly.
+Even so, no Demoiselle pilots died in an accident -- a very unusual accomplishment among the most common aircraft in early aviation.